Zhenye-Na/blog/_posts/2018-09-28-pytorch-cnn-cifar10.md

 <img src="https://pytorch.org/tutorials/_images/cifar10.png" class="center">

-## Trainig an Image Classifier in Pytorch
+## Training an Image Classifier in Pytorch

 We will do the following steps in order: